 Basic per share amounts are calculated using the weighted average number of shares outstanding.
 The Company uses the treasury stock method to determine the impact of dilutive securities.
-The reconciling items between the basic and diluted average common shares outstanding are stock options, warrants, RSUs, PSUs and accrued dividends on RSUs and PSUs.
+The reconciling items between the basic and diluted average common shares outstanding are stock options, RSUs, PSUs and accrued dividends on RSUs and PSUs.

-December 31, 2023 December 31, 2022
+December 31, 2024 December 31, 2023

 Weighted average shares outstanding

-Basic 235,583 227,299
+Basic 236,386 235,583

-Effect of stock options 1,025 3,316
+Effect of stock options 61 1,025

-Effect of warrants - 5

-Effect of RSUs and PSUs 1,097 135
+Effect of RSUs and PSUs (1) - 1,097

-Diluted 237,705 230,755
+Diluted 236,447 237,705